God’s people today must consider the implications of an end-time prophecy delivered by the Prophet Amos.

 Both princes, the Bible relates, unsuccessfully petitioned for Jeremiah’s execution and were responsible for his imprisonment on two separate occasions.

-Incredibly, the Prophet Jeremiah managed to survive the destruction and captivity.
+Incredibly, the Prophet Jeremiah survived the destruction and captivity.

-Mazar’s two clay seals managed to survive as well—buried under 2,600 years’ worth of debris.
+Mazar’s two clay seals survived as well—buried under 2,600 years’ worth of debris.
 “It’s not often,” Dr. Mazar said, “that such discoveries happen in which real figures of the past shake off the dust of history and so vividly revive the stories of the Bible.”

 We need to be reminded of what Jeremiah’s commission was: “See, I have this day set thee over the nations and over the kingdoms, to root out, and to pull down, and to destroy, and to throw down, to build, and to plant” (Jeremiah 1:10).
 This verse reveals Jeremiah’s commission and the main subject of this whole book.